BardoBard/Bardrix/Docs/Bardrix_Reference.md

           - If the ambient is greater than one, it will be set to one.
   - `set_diffuse(diffuse : double)`
       - Sets the diffuseness of the material.
-      - Sets the specular to the inverse of the diffuse e.g. if the diffuse is 0.2, the specular will be 0.8.
       - **Degenerate cases**:
           - If the diffuse is less than zero, it will be set to zero.
           - If the diffuse is greater than one, it will be set to one.
   - `set_specular(specular : double)`
       - Sets the specularness of the material.
-      - Sets the diffuse to the inverse of the specular e.g. if the specular is 0.8, the diffuse will be 0.2.
       - **Degenerate cases**:
           - If the specular is less than zero, it will be set to zero.
           - If the specular is greater than one, it will be set to one.
   - `set_shininess(shininess : double)`
       - Sets the shininess of the material.
       - **Degenerate cases**:
-          - If the shininess is less than zero, it will be set to zero.
+          - If the shininess is less than one, it will be set to one.
-          - If the shininess is greater than 1, it will be set to 1.
   - `get_ambient()`
       - **Returns** the ambience of the material.
   - `get_diffuse()`